IKoshelev/amd-like-modules/README.md

 	                // module body
 		});

-		//once this module loads succesfully, dependencies of
+		//once this module loads successfully, dependencies of
 		//"myApp.admin.scheduleCtrl" will be rechecked asynchronously
-		//in the next availbalbe event loop iteration
+		//in the next availalbe event loop iteration
 		//and it will also load
 		window.simpleDefine("myApp.admin.scheduleSrv",
 		        [],